textlint/textlint/packages/@textlint/types/README.md

 # @textlint/types

-Type definition package for textlint and textlint rule.
+Type definition and Typed object package for textlint and textlint rule.

 If you import types from `@textlint/kernel` in your rule module, please use `@textlint/types` instead of it.